- What is Xanax?

-Further, consult the International Board Certified Lactation Consultant or your doctor if you can get another drug.
+Further, consult the International Board Certified Lactation Consultant (IBCLC) or your doctor if you can get another drug.
 The alternatives for Xanax include Lorazepam, and Oxazepam (3).

 Note: Inform your doctor about all the medications you are taking before he prescribes Xanax.